IABTechLab/uid2docs/docs/endpoints/post-token-validate.md

 The following are unencrypted JSON request body examples for each parameter, which you need to include in your token validation requests:

->NOTE: The advertising tokens in these example are fictitious, for illustrative purposes only.
+>NOTE: The advertising tokens in these examples are fictitious, for illustrative purposes only.
 The values provided are not real values.

 ```json
 {